What component of the application is most heavily weighed upon evaluation for admission into the M.S. Professional Phase PA Program?

 What are minimum GPA requirements to be considered for admission?

 We look at the CASPA calculated cumulative and science GPAs.
 A 3.25 cumulative and science GPA is required.
 Please keep in mind that your college institution may calculate your GPA differently than CASPA does, especially if you have repeated courses or taken courses at multiple institutions.

 No. We no longer require the GRE.

 What is the deadline for application?

-The deadline for application submission is October 1st.
+The deadline for application submission is November 1st.
 However, because we utilize a rolling admission policy, applicants are encouraged to apply early.
 Often applications received later in the cycle may not be selected for an interview due to a high number of qualified applicants filling all available interview slots.

 As an applicant to the M.S.
 Professional Phase Program, do I need to have all of the prerequisites completed prior to submitting an application?